ananthu1997/counter/README.md

 This is how the counter logic works.
 The reason for implementing this code is that it was executing by use of thread.So there was a proper organization for the code while implementing these start,stop and restart button

+# qmllanguage

+This is the code for translation from one langauge to other language.Here we have given a combo box of four languages which consist of hindi,malayalam,kannada and english.
+So when we select each option coressponding english translation will be converted to other language translation.
+So for implementing translation for each language,first we have to create a ts file inside the project definition.
+After that we perform a lupdate translation to the project file,then open linguist and open the ts file inside the linguist.
+Then do the corresponding translation for each word inside that,After performing that we release the translation.
+Then the corresponding qml file will be generated for that language.
+The reason for implementing this code,it supports translation from one to another language using the lupdate and lrelease translation.
+So its easier to do the translation by using the ql-qml.